Ford to partly assemble some vehicles, idle two plants due to global chip shortage

 Ford said it is also idling production at plants in Louisville, Kentucky, and Cologne, Germany.

+Ford is canceling the late shift on Thursday and both shifts on Friday at its Louisville Assembly Plant, which builds the Ford Escape and Lincoln Corsair SUVs.
+Production is expected to resume on short shifts on Monday and full production the following day.

+In Cologne, where the Fiesta car is built, the plant is being idled March 1-16 and March 22.
+The company did not say what volume was being lost due to that action.

-Reporting by Ben Klayman in Detroit; Editing by Leslie Adler and Cynthia Osterman
+Reporting by Ben Klayman in Detroit; Editing by Leslie Adler, Cynthia Osterman and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.